 To further protect myself, and my journey to find a purpose in life, I saved a 2nd, 3rd, 4th, 5th, etc., emergency fund, and invested those amounts into different mutual fund accounts.
 (Follow the link at the bottom of the page to read exactly how I did this.)
 Over time, the share prices of these mutual funds increased, and the compound multiplied my invested money into more money.

-Once I stopped caring about how much money I had, I became more worried about finding answers to the deep life questions I had.
-I realized that my journey to find the purpose of life, was almost identical to the process of creating wealth.
+Once I stopped caring about how much money I had, I became more worried about doing what God wanted me to do, and finding the answers to my deepest life questions.

 Wealth = Purpose + Simplicity + Happiness + Value + Time.

 Ultimately, we all have to ask ourselves: What do we want out of life?
 Expensive things?
 Or purpose and time to create your dream life?

 Please like us on facebook for instant updates:

 Wealth Well Done isn’t about a quick path to being rich.
 It is a choose your own adventure story that leads you to finding purpose, simplicity, and happiness.
 Wealth, is just a natural byproduct produced when one goes on this journey.

 Personal Capital is a net-worth calculating tool that turns your finances into a puzzle that’s fun to solve.
 It’s free and makes monitoring your money easy.

 Bluehost is how we started this blog.
 Launch yourself onto the internet.
 Your friends are out there.
 It’s an easy to start your blog today.